Nature Around

 |

-Several feet of rock along the
+Several feet of cobbles along the

-southern wall of the boat house, photo of August
+southern wall of the Boat House, photo of August

 2008.